maiertech/capture/README.md

 ## Errors

+To be done.

 ## Node version

 This API is built with [`chrome-aws-lambda`](https://github.com/alixaxel/chrome-aws-lambda), which [requires Node v8.10.x to work properly](https://github.com/alixaxel/chrome-aws-lambda#usage).
-This Node version is also the [default version for Zeit Now v2](https://zeit.co/docs/v2/advanced/builders#node.js-version).
+This Node version is also the [default for Zeit Now v2](https://zeit.co/docs/builders#official-builders/static-builds/static-build-project-node-js-version).

 `package.json` should include the following entry: